khilek/fs-journal/journal/03/questions.md

 02. How does `export` differ from `export default`?

-  > | ANSWER HERE |
+  > Exports are useful when you want to export multiple values and import them with their specific names.
+Default Exports are for exporting a single value and giving it a custom name when importing.

 03. What is Encapsulation?

-  > Essentially creates private data in the scope of say a function.
+  > Essentially creates private data in the scope of say a function or constructor

 04. What are some of the benefits of the `Proxy` object that we are using in our structure for applications?